boldtrn/graphhopper-maps-capacitor/README.md

 `npx cap open android`

-## Updating Version
+## Release Update Version

-Make sure to pull the latest version of the submodule "graphhopper-maps".
+1. Make sure to pull the latest version of the submodule "graphhopper-maps".
 (Automated build tools should do this anyway)

-Open `android/build.grade` and increment the `versionCode` and set the `versionName`.
+2. Open `android/app/build.grade` and increment the `versionCode` and set the `versionName`.
 Important for F-Droid: in the [metadata/com.graphhopper.maps.yml](https://gitlab.com/fdroid/fdroiddata/-/blob/master/metadata/com.graphhopper.maps.yml) AutoUpdateMode: Version v%v, so the tag name must be `v<versionName>`

-With the next gradle build, all the version codes and version names in the generated files should get updated as well.
+3. Write changelog in `fastlane/metadata/android/en-US/changelogs/<versionCode>.txt`
+4. Commit
+5. Tag commit
+   1. Create a tag using `git tag -a v1.0.1`
+   2. Push tags `git push origin --tags`